Skip to main content

 The same study uncovered another critical piece of the puzzle ∞ a positive correlation between basal Luteinizing Hormone (LH) levels and the VMHC of the middle occipital gyrus in the medicated girls.
 This suggests that even within the suppressed state, residual hormonal activity may have a modulating effect on brain connectivity.

-It points toward a dose-dependent relationship between the and neural organization.
+It points toward a dose-dependent relationship between the hormonal environment and neural organization.
 The brain is exquisitely sensitive to its biochemical bath, and even subtle variations can influence its developmental course.
 The table below details the specific brain regions highlighted in this research and their established functions, providing a clearer picture of the neural systems involved.

 Brain Regions with Altered Functional Connectivity in GnRHa-Treated Youth